gzmatte/Mini-Shell/README.md

-# Minimal-Shell
-That's it, installs OpenShell with a minimal-ui experience.
+### That's it, installs OpenShell with a minimal-ui experience.

 Focused in Performance, not UI quality.